 Nuggets vs. Timberwolves Injury Report Today - April 19

-The Denver Nuggets (53-29) are keeping their eye on just one player on the injury report ahead of Game 2 of the first round of the NBA playoffs against the Minnesota Timberwolves (42-40) at Ball Arena on Wednesday, April 19 at 10:00 PM ET.
+The Denver Nuggets (53-29) have one player on the injury report for their NBA playoffs opening round game 2 against the Minnesota Timberwolves (42-40) at Ball Arena on Wednesday, April 19 at 10:00 PM ET.

 Watch Nuggets vs. Timberwolves with Fubo!

-These squads match up for the second straight game after the Nuggets defeated the Timberwolves 109-80 on Sunday.
-Jamal Murray led the Nuggets to the victory with a team-high 24 points.
-Anthony Edwards notched 18 points in the Timberwolves' loss.
+The teams meet again after the Nuggets took down the Timberwolves 109-80 Sunday.
+Jamal Murray led the way with a team-high 24 points in the win for the Nuggets, while Anthony Edwards put up 18 points in the loss for the Timberwolves.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.